A shopping cart is the centerpiece of almost every e-commerce website.

 Corner cases for cart calculation:

-- The product availability dropped since last op – not below the ordered quantity
+- The product availability dropped since the last operation — not below the ordered quantity.

-- The product availability dropped since last op below the ordered quantity
+- The product availability dropped since the last operation below the ordered quantity.

-- Too many unique products are in the cart (hundreds, thousands) — a big number of cart entries
+- Too many unique products are in the cart: hundreds or thousands — a large number of cart entries.

-- Too many non-unique products are in the cart (hundreds, thousands) — a big total number of items
+- Too many non-unique products are in the cart: hundreds or thousands — a large total number of items.

 Look at the following edge cases and typical solutions for them:

-- Just removing a product (as implemented in SAP Commerce Accelerator) may not be a good option.
-Marking the option as unavailable and recommending the closest substitution product seems to be much better.
+- Just removing a product, as implemented in SAP Commerce Accelerator, may not be a good option.
+Marking the option as unavailable and recommending the closest substitute product seems much better.

 Test Cases

-- Products are displayed correctly (names, images, and prices, discounts etc.)
+- Products are displayed correctly: names, images, prices, discounts, etc.

 - The product titles are clickable.

 - The links lead to corresponding pages with the product info.
-Promotions, vouchers, discounts are automatically accounted into totals
+Promotions, vouchers, and discounts are automatically accounted for in totals.

 - If a product becomes unavailable, it should be automatically removed from the shopping cart.
 A customer should be notified about the change and the reason for the change.